tinkerfuroc/tk24_ws/nav_doc.md

 - `tinker_description`: The descrption files for tinker, including `.stl` file, `.urdf` file and a python launch file `display.launch.py`.
 - `livox_ros_driver2`: Driver for Livox Lidar MID360, modified to be compiled with `humble` only, see package `README.md` for details.
+- `realsense-ros`: Driver for realsense, see package `README.md` for details.